 #16: Messy Bun

 Spray hair back with a dry shampoo and then gather into a high ponytail using just your fingers.
 Secure with a hair elastic, leaving hair in a loop for the final pullthrough.
 Wrap the loose end around the elastic and secure with pins.
 Fluff out the bun, pull out some fine strands around the face and you’re done.
-You can also add a thick headband or scarf around the front of the head.
+To hide greasy strands even more effectively you can also add a thick headband or scarf around the front of the head.

 #17: Double Dutch Low Bun